3191110276/intro-to-kubernetes/6_Auto_Scaling/README.md

            averageUtilization: 50
 ```

+First off, you can see that we are referencing our ReplicaSet to define the target element in which we are going to modify the scale value.
+Furthermore, you can also see the minReplicas and maxReplicas, which define the minimum (minReplicas) and maximum (maxReplicas) replicas that can be deployed through autoscaling.

-As you can see here, we have introduced a new element, aside from the Pod and the ReplicaSet.
-The HorizontalPodAutoscaler element allows us to change the scale number in a different element, in this case a ReplicaSet.
-As mentioned above, we can specify a minimum amount of copies (minReplicas), as well as a maximum amount of copies (maxReplicas).
-To change the scale, we can specify metrics.
-In our case, we want to create a new copy if the average CPU utilization is larger than 50%.
+Finally, we need to tell the autoscaler how it should decide the number of replicas.
+As mentioned before, we are going to base our decision on the current CPU utilization.
+With this configuration, our Horizontal Pod Autoscaler will want to create a new replica if the CPU utilization is larger than 50%.

 Let's roll this example out, by executing the following command from within the [/code](code/ "/code") folder: